dell/omnia/docs/source/InstallationGuides/Platform/kserve.rst

 **Prerequisites**

-    * Ensure nerdctl and containerd is available on all cluster nodes.

     * Ensure that Kubernetes is deployed and all pods are running on the cluster.

     * It is advisable not to deploy Kserve immediately after deploying Kubernetes.
 Dell suggests allowing a 10-minute gap after Kubernetes installation for Kubernetes pods to stabilize.